WinlatorXR/HaloCEWXR/README.md

 # WinlatorXR 6DOF API support in Halo: Combat Evolved

-NOTE: This is in active development, and while it *is* still a PC VR mod for Halo CE, it is designed to run within WinlatorXR containers on portable devices, or when receiving 6DOF UDP tracking/sync data on a regular Windows desktop PC.
+NOTE: While it *is* still a PC VR mod for Halo CE, it is designed to run within WinlatorXR containers on portable devices, or when receiving 6DOF UDP tracking/sync data on a regular Windows desktop PC.
 Known bugs are listed below.

 Code added or modified from the parent project in this fork/port to WinlatorXR's XrApi is subject to the [LGPLv3 license](https://www.gnu.org/licenses/lgpl-3.0.en.html) so that others may adapt it for their own C++ PC VR games and mods as well!